Stochastic Online Fisher Markets: Static Pricing Limits and Adaptive Enhancements: Revealed Preference Algorithm and Regret Guarantees

-For a derivation of the above dual using the Lagrangian of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3}, we refer to Appendix~\ref{apdx:dual-pf}.
+Letting the price $p_j$ be the dual variable of the capacity constraint for good $j$, Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3}'s dual is For a derivation of the above dual using the Lagrangian of Problem~\eqref{eq:FisherSocOpt}-\eqref{eq:FisherSocOpt3}, we refer to Appendix~\ref{apdx:dual-pf}.
 We note that the above dual problem is the unconstrained version of the dual problem presented in~\cite{duality2017CDGJMVY} with the additional terms $\sum_{t = 1}^n w_t \log(w_t)$ and $- \sum_{t = 1}^n w_t$ in the objective.
 Observe that these terms in the objective are independent of the prices and thus do not influence the optimal solution of the dual problem but are necessary to analyze the regret of the algorithm we develop.

-Since users' budget and utility parameters are drawn i.i.d. from the same distribution, this dual problem can be re-formulated as the following sample average approximation (SAA) problem

-by dividing the dual objective in Problem~\eqref{eq:dual} by the number of users $n$, where, recall that $d_j = \frac{c_j}{n}$.
+Since users' budget and utility parameters are drawn i.i.d. from the same distribution, this dual problem can be re-formulated as the following sample average approximation (SAA) problem by dividing the dual objective in Problem~\eqref{eq:dual} by the number of users $n$, where, recall that $d_j = \frac{c_j}{n}$.
 Note that each term in the second summation of the objective of the above problem is independent of each other under the i.i.d. assumption on the utility and budget parameters of users.